 Your Ashiatsu experience is all about you.
 When you arrive, your therapist will sit down with you to discuss your health history, wellness goals, and any specific areas of tension or pain.
 From there, we’ll create a treatment plan tailored to your body’s unique needs.
 During the session, you’ll lie comfortably on a cushioned massage table while your therapist uses overhead bars for balance and support, allowing them to apply the perfect amount of pressure.
 Our goal is to provide a therapeutic massage that addresses your concerns and leaves you feeling renewed.

-Enhance Your Session with Add-Ons
+Customize Your Experience with Our Add-Ons

 Want to take your relaxation to the next level?
 We offer several enhancements that pair beautifully with an Ashiatsu massage.
 Add CBD oil to your session to help soothe inflammation and calm the nervous system, or incorporate Hot Himalayan Salt Stones to gently warm the muscles and melt away tension.
 These additions can deepen the therapeutic effects of your massage, helping to improve posture and alignment as part of a complete wellness routine.
 Just let your therapist know you’d like to include an enhancement when you book.